 Elderly activities are not just for entertainment!

-Or to keep busy.
+...Or just to keep busy.
 Or filling up the hours to avoid boredom.
 They are also for the healthy maintenance of the body, mind, and spirit which may seem to lag a bit from elderly issues that occur as we age.

 We know that taking care of our bodies involves our physical muscles.
 But we also have so-called “mental muscles.”
 The factors of the mind.
-And they both need to be exercised – use it or lose it!
-What are our mental muscles?
+Our mental muscles, too, need to be exercised – use it or lose it!
+What are these mental muscles?
 Reason, Imagination, and Memory are a few.

 See our special pages on:

-Easy Food Activities
+Easy Food Activities -- Always a favorite!

-Crafts For The Elderly
+Crafts For The Elderly-- Easy to modify too.

-Meaningful Dementia Activities
+Meaningful Dementia Activities -- For special needs.

 Senior Activity Ideas -- Additional activity ideas for those with more mobility or a higher ability level.
 But many can be modified for as easier activities.

-Click here to get more information!
+Click here for more information!

 A recent study conducted by scientists at the Weizmann Institute of Science in Israel discussed how important elderly activities are.
 And a long-held notion about the brain was nixed – that we were born with a certain amount of nerve cells in the brain, that they deteriorate and die, and they can’t be replaced.
 This has now apparently been disproved.
 The brain can indeed continue to renew itself, especially the hippocampus area that affects memory.
 This is helped with mental activity and memory exercise.
 The full process of how the brain does this is not entirely understood yet.